exonum/exonum-doc/src/get-started/create-service.md

 ## Define Service

-Service is a group of templated transactions (we’ve defined them before).
-It has a name and a unique id to determine the service inside a blockchain.
+Service is a group of templated transactions (we have defined them before).
+It has a name and a unique id to determine the service inside the blockchain.

 ```rust
 struct CurrencyService;